Small business has bankruptcy options

 Chapter 7

 This is a liquidation bankruptcy.
 It may be preferable when the business has no realistic future because its debts are so overwhelming.
 Along with corporations and partnerships, it may be used for sole proprietorships.
-Business with income over a certain level may not file under Chapter 7.
+Businesses with income over a certain level may not file under Chapter 7.

 Chapter 7 is suitable when the business lacks significant assets.
 It may be inadvisable to reorganize a small proprietorship under Chapter 13 because the business is an extension of its owner’s skills.